 A.For the wet mee siam rempah (spice paste)

 - 40 Dried chillies If you prefer less spice, remove as many of the seeds as you can

-- 200 g Shallots Substitute with onions, preferably red, if out of shallots
+- 7 oz Shallots (200g) Substitute with onions, preferably red, if out of shallots

-- 30 g candlenuts (kemiri) Substitute with macademia if you live outside of Asia and can't find this (I did manage to find it in Chinatown in London so you never know!)
+- 1.05 0z candlenuts (kemiri) (30g) Substitute with macademia if you live outside of Asia and can't find this (I did manage to find it in Chinatown in London so you never know!)

 A. Pound separately

-- 3 Tbsp dried prawns Pound by itself
+- 3 tablespoon dried prawns Pound by itself

-- 4-5 Tbsp rempah from above (Section A)
+- 4-5 tablespoon rempah from above (Section A)

-- 3 Tbsp rempah from above (Section A)
+- 3 tablespoon rempah from above (Section A)

-- 1.5 litres water If you have chicken stock, so much the better!
+- 6.5 Cups water (about 1.5 litres/ 50.7 oz) If you have prawn or chicken stock, so much the better!
 (But it's already pretty tasty with just water)

-- 0.225 ml water Mix with the tamarind above, then squeeze through cheesecloth and strain.
+- 1 Cup water (8 oz/ 236ml) Mix with the tamarind above, then squeeze through cheesecloth and strain.
 Keep the water!

-- 2 Tbsp taucheo (preserved soya beans), mashed coarsely with a fork Substitute with miso or doenjang if that's what you can get
+- 2 tablespoon taucheo (preserved soya beans), mashed coarsely with a fork Substitute with miso or doenjang if that's what you can get

 - salt to taste